taivlam/cps218/assignment-ch-1.md

 * d
     * I don't know how I would feel getting support from the Arch Linux forum (but that's neither here nor there).

+## Question 8
+> Which two people are credited with creating the UNIX operating system?
+(Choose two answers.)
+>
+> a.
+Dennis Ritchie
+> b.
+Richard Stallman
+> c.
+Linus Torvalds
+> d.
+Ken Thompson

+### Answer
+* a, d
+    * You should recognizes these names if you've ever come across the [*The C Programming Language*](https://en.wikipedia.org/wiki/The_C_Programming_Language) book.

+## Question 9
+> On which types of systems can Linux be installed?
+(Choose all that apply.)
+>
+> a.
+IoT devices
+> b. supercomputers
+> c. servers
+> d. workstations

+### Answer
+* a, b, c, d
+    * Just go to the download section for both Fedora and Ubuntu, and you'll see options for at least choices (a, c, d).
+    * It's probably the same high level procedure for supercomputers, but then again not everyone has a supercomputer in their own backyard or at home.

+## Question 10
+> Who formed the Free Software Foundation to promote open development?
+>
+> a.
+Dennis Ritchie
+> b.
+Richard Stallman
+> c.
+Linus Torvalds
+> d.
+Ken Thompson

+### Answer
+* b
+    * If you have been using Linux by self-learning via the internet and yet you haven't learned this yet, then I don't know what to say.

+## Question 11
+> Which culture embraced the term “GNU” (GNU’s Not UNIX) and laid the free software groundwork for Linux?
+>
+> a. the hacker culture
+> b. the BSD culture
+> c. the cracker culture
+> d. the artificial intelligence culture

+### Answer
+* a
+    * This is straightforward and comes from reading the text.
+    * At least this textbook makes the correct distinction between hackers and crackers.

+## Question 12
+> Linux was developed by \_\_\_\_\ to resemble the \_\_\_\_\_ operating system.
+>
+> a.
+Linus Torvalds, MINIX
+> b.
+Linus Torvalds, GNU
+> c.
+Richard Stallman, GNU
+> d.
+Richard Stallman, MINIX

+### Answer
+* a
+    * This is straightforward and comes from reading the text.
+    * Torvalds was the engineer, compared to Stallman.

+## Question 13
+> When the core components of the Linux operating system are packaged together with other OSS, it is called a \_\_\_\_\_.
+>
+> a. new kernel
+> b. new platform
+> c.
+Linux distribution
+> d.
+GNU Project

+### Answer
+* c
+    * This is straightforward and comes from reading the text.

+## Question 14
+> Which common desktop environments are available in most Linux distributions?
+(Choose all that apply.)
+>
+> a.
+GNOME
+> b.
+CDE
+> c.
+KDE
+> d.
+RPM

+### Answer
+* a, c
+    * This is straightforward, matching terms with what was mentioned in the text.
+    * Also, the [scene](https://youtu.be/FQM5fU7V-MM) when Tyrell talks about KDE and GNOME to Elliot in [*Mr. Robot*](https://en.wikipedia.org/wiki/Mr._Robot) is deeply ingrained in my psyche.

+## Question 15
+> Which of the following are factors that determine which Linux distribution a user will use?
+(Choose all that apply.)
+>
+> a. package manager support
+> b. hardware platform
+> c. kernel features
+> d. language support

+### Answer
+* a, b, c
+    * Language support is somewhat not an issue (at least for common languages) -- at least there seems to be great language support when using GNOME as a desktop environment (or similar options).

+## Question 16
+> What is a common open source web server available for Linux?
+>
+> a.
+Samba
+> b.
+Apache
+> c.
+Squid
+> d.
+NFS

+### Answer
+* b
+    * Only Apache and Ngninx are mentioned in the text.
+    * Also you might be familiar with both terms if you have watched Linux YouTube videos.

+## Question 17
+> Which of the following components is required to run Linux virtual machines?
+>
+> a. container runtime
+> b. desktop environment
+> c. hypervisor
+> d. orchestration software

+### Answer
+* c
+    * You definitely have seen the word "hypervisor" if you spent more than 10 minutes reading the Qubes OS documentation.

+## Question 18
+> Which of the following Linux distributions is likely to be used by a cybersecurity worker?
+>
+> a.
+Fedora
+> b.
+Ubuntu
+> c.
+Kali
+> d.
+Gentoo

+### Answer
+* c
+    * I watched all of *Mr. Robot*, which was using Linux technology in 2015.
+    * I think I need not elaborate any further.
+    * If it was in 2025 or later, I might've paused and looked for Parrot OS.
+        * Personally, I would consider running Parrot Home on bare metal as the host OS, and then use Kali Linux either as a VM or booting live from a USB device.

+## Question 19
+> When Linux is hosted within a container on a cloud provider, what cloud delivery model is being used?
+>
+> a.
+IaaS
+> b.
+PaaS
+> c.
+XaaS
+> d.
+SaaS

+### Answer
+* b
+    * This one is straightforward, as this is also from reading the text or using context clues.
+    * IaaS would offer options allowing a self-administered but remotely hosted VPS setup that users discuss online.

+## Question 20
+> What component within a CD workflow creates a new virtual machine or container to host the web app?
+>
+> a. orchestration server
+> b. testing server
+> c. code repository server
+> d. build automation server

+### Answer
+* d
+    * This is straightforward, as this is from reading the text.